andeha/Sublime-streck/README.md

-Syntax support when authoring source files in the .streck language.
+Syntax support when authoring source files in `.streck` language.